ClintH/remote/README.md

 * Serials reset after 10,000
 * Default: true

-remote (boolean)
+disableRemote (boolean)
-* When true, the library actives its 'remote helper' feature, see below for more details
+* When true, the library does not activate its 'remote helper' feature, see below for more details
 * Default: false

 ourId (string)